 After making the Small Cast Iron Skillet Chocolate Cake, I am now enamored with small skillet cakes.
-I can’t say the skillet does anything special for the cakes like it does for cornbread or brownies, but a 6 1/2 inch skillet makes the perfect size cake for our family and the skillet just looks so cute.
-So here’s the second version, Cast Iron Skillet Caramel Cake.
+I can't say the skillet does anything special for the cakes like it does for cornbread or brownies, but a 6 ½ inch skillet makes the perfect size cake for our family and the skillet looks so cute!
+So here's Cast Iron Skillet Caramel Cake.

 The cake is one of my old cupcake recipes that uses the two-stage method.
 You mix all the dry ingredients, coat them with fat, then add the egg and liquid.

-It’s basically a combination of my favorite easy caramel frosting recipes (Anne Byrn’s, for the most part), but I scaled it down and used the microwave rather than the stove.
-It’s a creamy textured caramel icing that still crusts over but stays kind of creamy underneath the crust thanks to the butter.
+It's a creamy textured caramel icing that still crusts over but stays kind of creamy underneath the crust thanks to the butter.
+It's best with dark brown sugar, but light brown sugar also works.

-I’ve made the cake twice with success both times.
-My biggest tip is don’t be tempted to throw all the batter into the skillet!
-Make sure there’s 1/2 inch of room left for the batter to climb.
+My biggest tip for Cast Iron Skillet Caramel Cake is don't be tempted to throw all the batter into the skillet!
+Make sure there's ½ inch of room left for the batter to climb.
+Also, make sure to set the skillet on a rimmed baking sheet just in case there's boil over.
 The second time I made the cake I stuck a cupcake liner in a small custard cup and baked a little sampler cake.

 - 1 teaspoon baking powder